Overall Q1 2025 Corporate Profits Relative To GDP

 “Approximately 300 panelists receive the survey each month.
 Panelists represent businesses of various sizes headquartered within the Sixth District, which encompasses Alabama, Florida, Georgia, and sections of Louisiana, Mississippi, and Tennessee.
 Panelists range from executives of large corporations to owner-operators of small businesses.
 The industry composition of the panel roughly reflects the makeup of the national economy.
 Nevertheless, survey responses are weighted by industry shares of national gross domestic product.”

-• Inflation expectations: Firms’ year-ahead inflation expectations remain unchanged at 2.5 percent, on average.
+• Inflation expectations: Firms’ year-ahead inflation expectations decreased by 0.3 percentage points to 2.5 percent, on average.

-• Current economic environment: Sales levels and profit margins “compared to normal” remained relatively unchanged over the month.
-Year-over-year unit cost growth decreased significantly to 3.1 percent, on average.
+• Current economic environment: Sales levels and profit margins “compared to normal” remained relatively unchanged.
+Year-over-year unit cost growth remained relatively unchanged 2.3 percent, on average.

 The report also includes other questions and a variety of charts and tables depicting respondents’ answers.